Unchained, Part 5: How to Stop A Pornography Addiction

 We want to strike a balance with dopamine.

-If dopamine levels fall to a sufficiently low level, relapse is more likely.
+If dopamine levels fall drastically, relapse is a risk.
 BUT, we can’t simply replace our addiction with other unhealthy things.

-In general, you’ll want to shoot for natural, earned dopamine as much as you can.
+In general, you’ll want as much natural, earned dopamine as you can get.

 Huberman’s “Managing Dopamine” toolkit has lesser-known tips like avoiding light at night and avoiding melatonin.